 I am interested in a broad range of topics in applied theory, particularly in public finance.
 I have worked on projects in matching theory, public finance, law and economics, and industrial organization.

 I received my PhD from the Harvard University Economics Department in May, 2015.
 While there I was an affiliate of the Institute for Quantitative Social Science and the John M. Olin Center for Law, Economics, and Business.

 I graduated with honors in economics from the University of Chicago in 2008.
 During summer 2010, I worked at the Federal Trade Commission, in the Bureau of Economic Research.
 In 2012-2013 I visited the University of Chicago as a pre-doctoral scholar at the Becker Friedman Institute.

-I am an affiliate of the Harvard Institute for Quantitative Social Science, the John M. Olin Center for Law, Economics, and Business and the Human Capital and Economic Opportunity Working Group on Measuring and Interpreting Inequality.
+I am a member of the Human Capital and Economic Opportunity Working Group on Measuring and Interpreting Inequality.

 When not doing economics, I like to play board games, (attempt to) solve word puzzles, and do acroyoga.